inventivtools/inventiv-critic-android/README.md

 files.add(new File("/path/to/a/file/to/attach"));
 files.add(new File("/path/to/another/file/to/attach"));

-Report report = new ReportCreator()
+BugReport report = new BugReportCreator()
     .description(description)
     .metadata(metadata)
     .attachments(files)
 .create(mContext); // mContext is a Context object such as your current Activity.
 ```

-The `ReportCreator.create()` call will return a Report object if successful.
+The `BugReportCreator.create()` call will return a BugReport object if successful.
 Otherwise, a `ReportCreationException` will be thrown.
 ## Viewing Feedback Reports
 Visit the [Critic web portal](https://critic.inventiv.io/) to view submitted reports.
 Below is some of the device and app-specific information included with every Android report.